Squal38/sales-tracking-gtm-template/README.md

 # Kelkoo Group Sales Tracking Tag Google Tag Manager Template

 This tag template makes it easy for merchants to add Kelkoo Group Sales Tracking Tag to Google Tag Manager container.
-This template is now available through Google's [Communinity Template Gallery](https://tagmanager.google.com/gallery/#/owners/tobecompleted).
+This template is now available through Google's [Community Template Gallery](https://tagmanager.google.com/gallery/).
 If you have any questions or need any assistance with using this template, please contact your Account Manager.

 ### Contents:
 * [Configuring your tag](#config)